fairret: a Framework for Differentiable Fairness Regularization Terms: Fairness Regularization Terms

 \end{definition} $\SED$ is a Bregman divergence between the Bernoulli distributions with parameters $f(\bX)$ and $h(\bX)$.

 In practice, we evaluate projection \textsc{fairret}s $R_\gamma(h)$ in two steps.

 While keeping $h$ fixed, step (i) computes the overall statistic $\ogamma(h)$ and then finds the projection $f^*$ through constrained optimization.
 Subsequently, step (ii) keeps $f^*$ fixed and computes $\E[D\infdivx{f^*(\bX)}{h(\bX)}]$ as a function of $h$, which we use to compute the gradient with respect to $h$.
-This gradient differs from the actual gradient of the optimization as a function of $h$ in Eq.~(\ref{eq:proj_fairret}), because the latter would require us to treat $f^*$ as a function of $h$.
+This gradient differs from the actual gradient of the optimization as a function of $h$ in a projection \textsc{fairret} (Eq.~\ref{eq:proj_fairret}), because the latter would require us to treat $f^*$ as a function of $h$.
 However, by treating $f^*$ as fixed instead (without backpropagating through it), we significantly simplify the \textsc{fairret}'s implementation.
 The optimization in step (i) can then be solved generically using specialized libraries such as \texttt{cvxpy} \citep{agrawal2018rewriting,diamond2016cvxpy}.
 In our experiments, we find that only 10 optimization steps is enough to get a reasonable approximation of the solution.
-We refer to Appendix~\ref{app:proj_approx} for a discussion of this approximation and Appendix~\ref{app:proj_viz} for a visualization of each projection $f^*$.
+We discuss this approximation and visualize each projection $f^*$ in Appendix~\ref{app:projections_approx} and \ref{app:projections_viz} respectively.

 Figure~\ref{fig:grads} shows that the gradients of the projection \textsc{fairret}s increase with higher values of $h$.
 We hypothesize this occurs when $\gamma(k; h) > \ogamma(h)$ because $\gamma(k; h)$ is more easily decreased by reducing higher $h$ values than lower ones.
 Conversely, when $\gamma(k; h) < \ogamma(h)$, there is more to gain from increasing lower $h$ values than higher ones.
-The sharp bend of the gradients of the $\SED$-projection is explained in Appendix~\ref{app:proj_viz} through an analysis of the projected distributions.
+The sharp bend of the gradients of the $\SED$-projection is explained in Appendix~\ref{app:projections_viz} through an analysis of the projected distributions.